tqh/uglifyjs-maven-plugin/README.md

 Name             |Type    |Description
 -----------------|--------|--------------------------------------
-sources          |FileSet |The directory containing javascript source files. outputDirectory  |String  |The output directory to put uglified files encoding         |String  |charset of javascript files.
+skip             |Boolean |Flag that allows user to skip execution of the plugin. sources          |FileSet |The directory containing javascript source files. outputDirectory  |String  |The output directory to put uglified files. encoding         |String  |Charset of javascript files.

 Repo
 ----